Thursday, November 21, 2024

 Core i3/Ryzen 3:

-If you’re shopping for very cheap laptops because you’re on a very low budget (and leave the 3D projects to the lab computers when they arise), you don’t have to buy this model you can go for the slower and much cheaper laptops that have a Core i3 and Ryzen 3.
+If you’re shopping for very cheap laptops because you’re on a tight budget (and plan to leave the 3D projects to the lab computers), you don’t have to buy this model.
+You can go for slower but much cheaper laptops with a Core i3 or Ryzen 3.

-Now I said they’re slower but that’s just relative.
-Those laptops, as long as you buy them with recent CPUs (5th or 7th gen Ryzen 3 or 10-13th gen Core i3) are still multicore and have decent clock speeds to make multitasking a BREEZE.
-They’re a really great choice for 2D engineers since there’s no need for powerful integrated graphics (they have weaker graphics).
-Another advantage of those guys are the batteries which are longer and their weight which is lighter.
+Now, when I say they’re slower, that’s relative.
+Those laptops, as long as they have recent CPUs (5th or 7th gen Ryzen 3 or 10th–13th gen Core i3), are still multicore and have decent clock speeds to make multitasking a BREEZE.
+They’re a fantastic choice for 2D engineers since there’s no need for powerful integrated graphics (they have weaker graphics).
+Another perk is their longer battery life and lighter weight.

-I chose this model as the cheapest laptop for engineering on the list because the Core i5 / Ryzen 5 makes sure it becomes useful for all types of engineering and projects during engineering school.
-That’s right, even 3D engineers can use this laptop to run 3D models in Solidworks, Catia & ANSYS.
-As long as the # of parts, complexity of the projects remain small which is expected in an introductory course on 3D modeling, this should handle them (though with some lag on viewport) no problem.
+I chose this model as the cheapest laptop for engineering on the list because the Core i5/Ryzen 5 ensures it’s useful for all types of engineering and projects during engineering school.
+That’s right, even 3D engineers can use this laptop to run 3D models in SolidWorks, CATIA, and ANSYS.
+As long as the number of parts and complexity of the projects remain small (as expected in introductory 3D modeling courses), this laptop should handle them with only minor lag in the viewport.

-Remember, for the integrated to work best.
-You have to make sure you have extra RAM.
-These budget laptops regardless of their CPU usually come with 8GB or even 4GB !!
-You have to do the upgrade to at least 8GB (for programming and all non-3D modeling CAD design ) and ideally to 16GB (for 3D Cad modeling software in ANSYS/Catia/Solidworks).
+Remember, for the integrated graphics to work best, you need extra RAM.
+These budget laptops typically come with 8GB RAM (and sometimes even just 4GB!).
+You should upgrade to at least 8GB for programming and non-3D CAD design, and ideally to 16GB for 3D CAD modeling in ANSYS, CATIA, and SolidWorks.

 Acer Aspire 5